 Balmoral, Auckland City, Howick & Albany

 With a name like Flavour House, it’s no surprise the Dominion Road dumpling joint dishes up flavoursome dumplings.
 Be sure to try their signature xiao long bao (aka soup dumplings) that come from the Jiangnan region of China.
 Starring a juicy inside, half the fun is trying to consume the morsel without squirting dumpling juice on the person sitting opposite.
 Stick around for dessert because hot toffee-covered kumara is on the menu.
-Don’t knock it until you’ve tried it for yourself—it’s surprisingly delicious.
+Don’t knock it until you’ve tried it—it’s surprisingly delicious.

 The Gyoza Bar